Through The Fibro Fog

 ⭐ Why you'll love this recipe

 • A show-stopper of a main dish.
-This vegetarian dish is a bit special, making it perfect for a Christmas dinner or holiday recipe, or a Sunday meal with friends and family.
+This vegetarian main dish is a bit special, making it perfect for a Christmas dinner or holiday recipe, or a Sunday meal with friends and family.

 • So pretty.
 Every slice looks special with the rice and vegetable filling.